Menu Search

 The market today

-The upwards tangent of the market’s successes continue into today.
+The upward tangent of the market’s successes continues into today.
 Whilst the opening of high-end shopping centre Victoria Gate directly across the road was a mixed bag (the loss of the outdoor car park there brought footfall down initially), the market is once again at the centre of Leeds commerce.

 Newsletter